 Nuclear Energy.
-For nuclear energy research and development - including advanced reactors, fuel cycle technology, and nuclear hydrogen production - the Administration is requesting \$387.6 million for FY2004.
-That request is substantially higher than the \$261.7 million appropriated for FY2003, but about \$110 million of the increase is related to the transfer of primary responsibility for the Idaho National Engineering and Environmental Laboratory (INEEL) to the nuclear energy program from DOE's environmental management program.
+For nuclear energy research and development - including advanced reactors, fuel cycle technology, and nuclear hydrogen production - the Administration requested \$277.1 million for FY2004, a \$17.1 million increase from the FY2003 appropriation.
+An additional \$113.4 million was requested for defense-related activities at the Idaho National Engineering and Environmental Laboratory (INEEL), which is being transferred to the nuclear energy program from DOE's environmental management program, for a total of \$390.6 million.